chuckdatzx/ProvenEntities/README.md

 Ok.
 Now that that is out of the way.
 If you're open-minded enough to believe that proof can come from any potential framing, where said framing is continuously and successfully argued and found to be both sound and complete, then welcome.

 I'm currently building out simple and reliable Delphi/Object Pascal data types.
 So what makes these data types different from anything/everything else out there?
-Well, the difference is that I'm combining an extreme form of TDD against Delphi's compiler, whereby I am proving out every portion of existence of each type.
+Well, the difference is that I'm combining an extreme form of TDD such that I have to prove out every "fact of existence" for each type.
 That methodology, in addition to me building out every type such that is introduced to Delphi in an arguably "hostile" manner, means that any form of "compliance" that I'm going to get from the compiler, including simple recognition, is something that must be fought for.
 Perfect!
 That's what I call a proving grounds.
 And that's what I'm looking to do here.

 By the way, if you're actually a human that is still here with me, I may have a secret for you.
-If you can "truly see" what I've done in this repo, please spread it into any programming language(s) you are an expert in.
+If you really picking up what I'm putting down here, please consider duplicating my efforts in your own programming language of expertise.
 The world needs it!

 TLDR: Pretty much the repo title explains it; the goal is to have proven entities.
-Oh noes..
-I almost forgot to mention.
 Everything I'm developing is being done 100% in Delphi 12 CE (Delphi 12.1 Patch 1).
 Apologies if that is problematic for your situation.
-The realm at which these tests are being executed MAY REQUIRE that you use Delphi 12.1 Patch 1.
+To the best of my knowledge, all code in this repo should be as simple as "if it compiles, it works.", funnily enough.